Engineering Technology Course Descriptions

 - Use lab test equipment and trainers to model the setup and operation of mechanical power transmission components like those used in industry.

-Credits: 5.0Overview of structural design utilizing composite materials including material and process selection, structural design, aesthetic qualities, assembly and practical design information.
-This is a lab based course focusing on product design.
+Credits: 5.0Overview of structural design utilizing materials including material and process selection, structural design, aesthetic qualities, assembly, and practical design information.
+This is a lab-based course focusing on product design.
 Prerequisite(s): ETEC 200 or concurrent enrollment.

 Course Level Objectives

-- Apply the basic principles of structural design utilizing composite material.
+- Apply the basic principles of structural design utilizing advanced materials.

 - Explain the advantages of planning a design to meet the manufacturing requirements.